July 28, 2015

 I took a bunch of pictures using

-raspistill -t 100 and didn’t understand why they were coming out over exposed on an average, sunny day.
+raspistill -t 100 and didn’t understand why they were overexposed on an average, sunny day.
 I tried different metering, exposure, and exposure compensation modes, but none of them consistently improved the image.
-I didn’t realize what was happening until I tried
+I didn’t realize what was happening until I tried running

-raspivid and watched the camera adjust itself for the first few seconds within turning on.
+raspivid and watched the camera adjust its own exposure for the first few seconds.

 Under normal usage,